SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Related Work

 \section{Related Work}

-\textbf{Object change detection} aims to identify objects of the same scene that change over time.
-Recent solutions address this problem in terms of two-view~\cite{lin2024robust, park2022dual,Pomerleau2014Longterm3M, Sachdeva2023TheCY, sachdeva2023change, wang2023reduce, chen2021dr, liu2021super, changenet, varghese2025viewdelta} and multi-view~\cite{Wald2019RIO, fu2022robust, looper20233d, sakurada2013detecting, improving0shot} settings.
-CYWS~\cite{sachdeva2023change} learns the differences at the feature level and performs bbox detection of changes in the scene through a U-Net architecture.
+\textbf{Object change detection} aims to identify objects in the same scene that change over time.
+Recent solutions address this problem in terms of two-view~\cite{lin2024robust, park2022dual,Pomerleau2014Longterm3M, Sachdeva2023TheCY, sachdeva2023change, wang2023reduce, chen2021dr, liu2021super, changenet, varghese2025viewdelta} and multiview~\cite{Wald2019RIO, fu2022robust, looper20233d, sakurada2013detecting, improving0shot} settings.
+Much effort has been devoted to change detection under similar viewpoints, using learning-based~\cite{lin2024robust, ramkumar2021self} or training-free methods~\cite{cho2025zero, Kim_2025_CVPR}.
+To address different viewpoints using synthetic training data, CYWS~\cite{sachdeva2023change} learns the differences at the feature level and performs bounding box detection of changes in the scene through a U-Net architecture.
 Subsequent work~\cite{Sachdeva2023TheCY} warps image features from one image to another via estimated monocular depth.
-Other explorations include better feature representations such as neural descriptor fields~\cite{fu2022robust}, DINOv2~\cite{lin2024robust} or intermediate representations such as point cloud~\cite{Wald2019RIO}, 3D semantic scene graph~\cite{looper20233d} and dense correspondences~\cite{park2022dual}.
-However, these end-to-end learning-based methods either suffer from insufficient training data or a sim-to-real gap between synthetically generated examples and the real-world scenes.
-Alternative solutions include using pretrained segmentation and tracking models~\cite{cho2025zero} or self-supervised training~\cite{ramkumar2021self}, but these approaches still suffer from large viewpoint variations.
-Recent work~\cite{huang2023c, jiang2025gaussian, Lu20243DGSCD3G, Galappaththige2024MultiViewPC} uses NeRF~\cite{mildenhall2020nerf} or 3D Gaussian splatting~\cite{Kerbl20233DGS} to identify discrepancies between rendered and captured images.
-However, these render-and-compare methods struggle with sparse views and outward-facing trajectories common in real-world scenarios.
+Other works also train models for dense semantic mask predictions~\cite{park2022dual}.
+These methods have demonstrated strong results, though they typically require task-specific training data and can face a sim-to-real gap.
+Other explorations assume sensor depth inputs and include better feature representations such as neural descriptor fields~\cite{fu2022robust}, or intermediate representations such as point cloud~\cite{Wald2019RIO,langer2020robust,zhu2023living,bore2019moveable}, 3D semantic scene graph~\cite{looper20233d}, and TSDF~\cite{fehr2017tsdf, schmid2022panoptic, Schmid-RSS24-Khronos,qian2022pocd}.
+Recent work~\cite{huang2023c, jiang2025gaussian, Lu20243DGSCD3G, Galappaththige2024MultiViewPC} uses NeRF~\cite{mildenhall2020nerf} or 3D Gaussian splatting~\cite{Kerbl20233DGS,yugay2025evolvescene} to identify discrepancies between rendered and captured images.
+These render-and-compare approaches effectively leverage 3D consistency, though they perform best when dense input views are available and camera trajectories provide good coverage of the scene.
 In contrast, our training-free approach leverages geometry~\cite{wang2025pi3}, semantic~\cite{simeoni2025dinov3}, and segmentation~\cite{Kirillov2023SegmentA} foundation models to robustly detect changes.
 Furthermore, our proposed benchmark provides a rigorous framework for evaluating these models on the change detection task.